Gerardus Mercator: Early years

-Gerardus Mercator was born Geert or Gerard (de) Kremer (or Cremer), the seventh child of Hubert (de) Kremer and his wife Emerance in Rupelmonde, Flanders, a small village to the southwest of Antwerp, all of which lay in the fiefdom of Habsburg Netherlands.
-His parents came from Gangelt in the Holy Roman Duchy of Jülich (present-day Germany).
-At the time of the birth they were visiting Hubert's brother (or uncle) Gisbert de Kremer.
+Gerardus Mercator was born Geert or Gerard (De) Kremer (or Cremer) in Rupelmonde, Flanders, a small village to the southwest of Antwerp, which was in the fiefdom of Habsburg Netherlands.
+The seventh child of Hubert (De) Kremer and his wife Emerance, his parents came from Gangelt in the Duchy of Jülich (present-day Germany).
+At the time of the birth they were visiting Hubert's brother (or uncle) Gisbert De Kremer.
 Hubert was a poor artisan, a shoemaker by trade, but Gisbert, a priest, was a man of some importance in the community.
-Their stay in Rupelmonde was brief and within six months they returned to Gangelt and there Mercator spent his earliest childhood until the age of six.
+Their stay in Rupelmonde was brief and within six months they returned to Gangelt, and there Mercator spent his earliest childhood until the age of six.
 In 1518, the Kremer family moved back to Rupelmonde, possibly motivated by the deteriorating conditions in Gangelt—famine, plague and lawlessness.
 Mercator would have attended the local school in Rupelmonde from the age of seven, when he arrived from Gangelt, and there he would have been taught the basics of reading, writing, arithmetic and Latin.

-School at 's-Hertogenbosch 1526–1530
+School at 's-Hertogenbosch, 1526–1530

-After Hubert's death in 1526, Gisbert became Mercator's guardian.
-Hoping that Mercator might follow him into the priesthood, he sent the 15-year-old Geert to the famous school of the Brethren of the Common Life at 's-Hertogenbosch in the Duchy of Brabant.
-The Brotherhood and the school had been founded by the charismatic Geert Groote who placed great emphasis on study of the Bible and, at the same time, expressed disapproval of the dogmas of the church, both facets of the new "heresies" of Martin Luther propounded only a few years earlier in 1517.
+After Hubert's death in 1526, Gisbert became the 15-year-old Geert's guardian.
+Hoping that Geert might follow him into the priesthood, he sent him to the famous school of the Brethren of the Common Life at 's-Hertogenbosch in the Duchy of Brabant.
+The Brotherhood and the school was founded by the charismatic Geert Groote who placed great emphasis on study of the Bible and, at the same time, expressed disapproval of the dogmas of the church, both facets of the new "heresies" of Martin Luther propounded only a few years earlier in 1517.
 Mercator would follow similar precepts later in life, with problematic outcomes.

 During his time at the school the headmaster was Georgius Macropedius, and under his guidance Geert would study the Bible, the trivium (Latin, logic and rhetoric) and classics such as the philosophy of Aristotle, the natural history of Pliny and the geography of Ptolemy.
 All teaching at the school was in Latin and he would read, write and converse in Latin, and give himself a new Latin name, Gerardus Mercator Rupelmundanus, Mercator being the Latin translation of Kremer, which means "merchant".
 The Brethren were renowned for their scriptorium, and here Mercator might have encountered the italic script which he employed in his later work.
-The brethren were also renowned for their thoroughness and discipline, well attested by Erasmus who had attended the school forty years before Mercator.
+The brethren were also renowned for their thoroughness and discipline, well attested by Erasmus, who had attended the school forty years before Mercator.